micahwkb/avatar-downloader/readme.md

 ## Problem Statement

-Given a GitHub repository name and owner:
+Given a GitHub repository name and owner:</br>
 1. Fetch URLs for all the contributors' profile avatars
 2. Save the images to a subdirectory, `/avatars`.